Skip to main content

 The repository

-SqliteRepository is the per-entity data API. v0.1.0 has three operations:
+SqliteRepository is the per-entity data API.
+Its operations:

 MethodBehaviour